wongd-hub/obsidian-vault/statistics/reinforcement-learning/2 RL Markov Decision Processes.md

 >
 >   $$q_\pi(s, a) = \mathbb{E}_\pi [G_t | S_t = s, A_t = a]$$

+- Overall, the state-value function tells us how good it is to be in a particular state, and the action-value function tells us how good taking certain actions from that given state will be.

 > [!tip] Example: State-Value function for Student MDP
 > ![[Pasted image 20230901143739.png]]
 > We're fixing the policy so that whenever we have a choice, we'll choose with 50% probability between the choices.
 Here there is a low value for starting in the -1.3 state since there's a high probability you'll end up in the Facebook state.